ekambaraml/CloudPakforData-3.5/README.md

-# Cloud Pak for Data 3.5 and Related Documentations
+# IBM Cloud Pak for Data
-Deploying OpenShift 4.5 on VMWare